Design of 2D Skyrmionic Metamaterial Through Controlled Assembly: Results

-When an antiskyrmion, characterized by an anisotropic boundary, is part of the skyrmionic pair, the interaction behavior paradigm changes.
-Upon approaching the critical distance, non-interacting or weakly interacting components exhibit attraction, leading to assembly\cite{PhysRevB.99.174409}.
+In contrast, with skyrmion-skyrmionium pairs, only the skyrmionium moves while the skyrmion remains stationary.
+When an antiskyrmion, characterized by an anisotropic boundary, is part of the skyrmionic pair, the interaction behavior changes.
+Upon approaching the critical distance from far away , these components exhibit attraction, leading to assembly\cite{PhysRevB.99.174409}.
 As depicted in the bottom three subfigures of Figure \ref{fig:fig1}(a), two skyrmionic textures assemble when their initial gap is smaller than the critical distance, resulting in either a high-order antiskyrmion or a vanishing ferromagnetic state.
-During the assembly of two antiskyrmions, as illustrated in Figure \ref{fig:fig1}(b), a metastable blocking point emerges.
-The concept of a blocking point is illustrated in Fig.\ref{fig:A2} (a).
-This object is in essence a quasi-equilibirum state that appears when two anti-skyrmionic textures are close enough and the self-rotation is prevented.
+During the assembly of two antiskyrmions, as illustrated in Figure \ref{fig:fig1}(b), a metastable "blocking point" emerges.

+This object is in essence a quasi-equilibrium state that appears when two antiskyrmionic textures are close enough and the self-rotation is prevented in some way.
 Once a large enough lattice-like skyrmionic metamaterial is constructed, self-rotation becomes very difficult, since this would require the entire metamaterial to rotate.
 The result is that the lattice-like skyrmionic metamaterial becomes a very long-lived metastable state, despite its high complexity.

-The blocking point, resembling a vortex-like connector with an inhomogeneous boundary and no integer topological charge, delays the assembly of antiskyrmion pairs by preventing self-rotation, creating a 'platform stage' in their temporal evolution (More information about the blocking point can be found in Appendix A2).
-This blocking point does not hinder assembly progression and is eventually overcome by the rotation of the antiskyrmions.
-The middle-bottom subplot of Figure \ref{fig:fig1}(a) reveals that the assembly of skyrmion-antiskyrmion pairs results in a magnetic bubble without topological protection.
-This bubble formation is also depicted as a 'platform stage' in Figure \ref{fig:fig1}(b).

-The right-bottom subplot shows that the antiskyrmion-skyrmionium pair assembles when closer than their equilibrium distance, but the absence of a blocking point shortens the 'platform stage.'
-It should be noted that if the applied field is excessively strong, in the antiskyrmion-skyrmionium pair, the intense spin waves generated during assembly may destroy the skyrmionium, leaving only a single antiskyrmion.
-This increased likelihood of strong spin waves impacting the skyrmionium's boundary is attributed to the use of periodic boundary conditions in this study, simulating the effects of non-isolated cases and approximating experimental assembly processes more closely.